-The legal entity SRLEV constitutes the level at which financial performance is managed (IFRS result, capital generation, investments and Solvency II ratio).
+Legal entities constitute the level at which financial performance is managed (IFRS result, operating capital generation, investments and Solvency II ratio).
 Commercial targets, pricing and service level are managed at the level of commercial lines.
 These commercial lines (Life Service Business and Pension Business) are assessed based on key performance indicators, most of which have commercial character (except for premium income and operational costs).
-In order to provide relevant financial insights in the commercial activities the information per commercial line related to financial key performance indicators will be disclosed under segmentation: premium income and operating costs (staff costs and other operating expenses).
-This information is based on the accounting policies used in the consolidated financial statements.
-For one-off intra-group transactions directed by SRLEV the required consolidation adjustments and eliminations are accounted for directly in the related commercial line.
+In order to provide relevant financial insights in the commercial activities additional information per commercial line related to financial key performance indicators will be disclosed: premium income and operating costs (staff costs and other operating expenses).